WC3 Carbon App

 5. A5 Construction Tab

 This tab calculates the emissions from on-site construction activities.
-It is split into three sections.
+It is split into four sections.

 Earthworks

-Enter the Volume (m³) (in-situ) for your Cut/Fill activities.
-The app will use hidden productivity factors to automatically calculate the total fuel or energy consumed.
+3. Enter the Volume (m³) (in-situ) for your Cut/Fill activities.
+The app will use proprietary productivity factors to automatically calculate the total fuel or energy consumed.

 Construction Activities (Trenching & Pavement)